panas2567/panas2567.github.io/_posts/2025-10-15-5dayswith-python-builtins-len.md

 toc_icon: "list-ol"  # corresponding Font Awesome icon name (without fa prefix)
 ---

+Function `len` returns the number of items of an object, its length.

 > :gear: Python version: 3.14

 The header of the function: